dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 [!code-cshtml[](~/tutorials/first-mvc-app/start-mvc/sample/MvcMovie22/Views/Movies/IndexOriginal.cshtml?highlight=1,31,34,37,40,43,46-48)]

 Because the `Model` object is strongly typed as an `IEnumerable<Movie>` object, each item in the loop is typed as `Movie`.
-Among other benefits, the code gets compile time checking.
+Among other benefits, the compiler validates the types used in the code.

 ## Additional resources